-- 1. As noted in paragraphs 93-995-100 of the document, the proposal for the application of full-cost recovery is predicated on the need to distinguish between the principle of full-cost recovery and the treatment of different types of contribution.
-The proposal focuses on applying the principle of fullFull-cost recovery forshould be based on high-level cost categories consisting of transfer costs, implementation costs, adjusted DSC direct support costs and ISC indirect support costs.
+- 1. As noted in paragraphs 93-99 of the document, the proposal for the application of full-cost recovery is predicated on the need to distinguish between the principle of full-cost recovery and the treatment of different types of contribution.
+The proposal focuses on applying the principle of full-cost recovery for adjusted DSC and ISC.
 The principles underlying ISC and its current recovery rate of 7 percent will remain unchanged.
 It is important to recognize that the recovery rate for adjusted DSC will vary by country. - 2.
 Following requests made at the 25 July informal consultation, examples of the application of full-cost recovery and the programming of contributions are provided in Figures A.V.1 to A.V.4.
 As the full-cost recovery policy will be based on consolidated transfer/implementation costs, adjusted DSC and ISC, the examples provide additional detail on how costs may be broken down further.
 It should be noted that these additional details are indicative only and are not intended to be fixed amounts. - 3.
 The figures illustrate four scenarios of how a contribution of USD 5 million may be received and programmed towards different strategic outcomes (Strategic Outcomes 1 and 3) and associated activities.
 All calculations are based on the 2017 implementation plan for Zimbabwe.
-As noted in paragraph 9799, the adjusted DSC is calculated as a proportion of the consolidated transfer and implementation costs.
-ISC and its current recovery rate of 7 percent will remain unchanged.1 - 4.
+As noted in paragraph 97, the adjusted DSC is calculated as a proportion of the consolidated transfer and implementation costs.
+ISC and its current recovery rate of 7 percent will remain unchanged. - 4.
 In scenario 1, a USD 5 million contribution consisting of in-kind assistance, maize and vegetable oil and associated costs is allocated to WFP Strategic Outcome 1 "Food-insecure people, including refugees, in the most affected districts are enabled to meet their basic food and nutrition requirements during severe seasonal shocks or other disruptions", Activity 1 "Lean season assistance".
 Views of the contribution are provided at two levels: - a.
 Level 1 reflects the full-cost recovery principle, with the contribution broken down into a consolidated transfer and implementation budget of USD 4.25 million or 85 percent, adjusted DSC of USD 0.42 million or 8 percent, and ISC of USD 0.33 million or 7 percent -these shares are the same in all examples; and - b.
 Level 2 provides a breakdown of transfer and implementation costs. - 5.
 While these values are only indicative and not fixed the approach for defining them is as follows: - a.
-Commodity and external transport costs are both based on estimated US dollar per metric ton rates. - b.
+Commodity and external transport costs are both based on estimated US dollar per metric ton rates - b.
 Other transfer costs are calculated as proportions, based on the tonnage. - c.
 Implementation costs are calculated as a proportion of transfer costs.

-1 Consistent with the principles of full-cost recovery under Financial Regulation 1.1, indirect support cost (ISC) rates are applied to all trust funds as follows: a) a rate of 7 percent applies when a trust fund relies on the services of a regional bureau or Headquarters in addition to the country office. b) a reduced rate of 4 percent applies when the trust fund is planned and managed at the country office level with minimal Regional Bureau or Headquarters administrative support. c) a single ISC- rate of 10 per cent currently applies to contributions from all private sector donations (including corporations, individuals, foundations and NGOs), irrespective of where the trust fund is planned and managed.
+&lt;sup>1 Consistent with the principles of full-cost recovery under Financial Regulation 1.1, indirect support cost (ISC) rates are applied to all trust funds as follows: a) a rate of 7 percent applies when a trust fund relies on the services of a regional bureau or Headquarters in addition to the country office. b) a reduced rate of 4 percent applies when the trust fund is planned and managed at the country office level with minimal Regional Bureau or Headquarters administrative support. c) a single ISC rate of 10 per cent currently applies to contributions from all private sector donations (including corporations, individuals, foundations and NGOs), irrespective of where the trust fund is planned and managed.